 Steps to Becoming an Accountant in New Hampshire

-A bachelor’s degree at minimum with 150 semester hours of college credit, one year of supervised experience, and passing scores on all parts of the Uniform CPA exam are the standard requirements for a CPA license, which expands practice privileges to include auditing and attestation services.
-This also creates opportunities to work with some of the world’s biggest CPA firms, among which is U.S. based “Big Four” firm, Ernst & Young, which has offices in Manchester.
-Local and regional accounting firms throughout New Hampshire, such as Advisory Business Services, Inc in Amherst and Feeley & Driscoll in Nashua, employ CPAs who provide business consultation, estate planning, and tax services.
-Because a bachelor’s degree consists of just 120 semester hours of college credit, a master’s in accounting serves as the most common way to earn the 30 additional credit hours required for a CPA license in New Hampshire.
+CPA licensure in New Hampshire opens the door to practice privileges that include auditing and attestation services and creates exciting opportunities to work for some of the world’s biggest CPA firms, including one of the Big Four firms, Ernst & Young, which has offices in Manchester.
+Local and regional accounting firms throughout New Hampshire, such as Advisory Business Services, Inc. in Amherst and Feeley & Driscoll in Nashua, employ CPAs who provide business consultation, estate planning, and tax services.
+Because a bachelor’s degree consists of just 120 semester hours of college credit, a master’s in accounting provides a clear pathway to earning the 30 additional credit hours required for a CPA license in New Hampshire.

 New Hampshire Accountants: Salary and Employment Facts